elarsiad/synoptic-analysis-and-visualization-of-a-snowstorm/README.md

 ## Acknowledgements

-This analysis was completed as part of coursework for ATMS 502 at University of Washington.
+This analysis was completed as as final project for ATMS 502 at University of Washington.